majeedus/CSE472Game/StepDX/StepDX/README.txt

-CSE 471 Project 3 README
+README - CSE 471 Project 3

+Open solution file in main folder and run program to play.

+Spacebar to jump and left and right arrows to move.

 Obstacles - Seungbeom Choo
 Scoring - James Fashoda